TEN-framework/ten_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 Note

 * Please note that according to TEN's naming convention, the name should be alphanumeric.
 This is because when integrating the extension into an app, a directory will be created based on the extension name.
 TEN also provides the functionality to automatically load the manifest.json and property.json files from the extension directory.
 * Dependencies are used to declare the dependencies of the extension.
-When installing TEN packages, arpm will automatically download the dependencies based on the declarations in the dependencies section.
+When installing TEN packages, tman will automatically download the dependencies based on the declarations in the dependencies section.
 * The api section is used to declare the schema of the extension.
-Refer to `usage of rte schema <usage_of_rte_schema_cn>`.
+Refer to `usage of ten schema <usage_of_ten_schema_cn>`.

 #### Manual Creation